drfleming0227/Redfish-Tools/csdl-to-json-convertor/README.md

 | `ResourceLocation` | Location of Redfish resources.                                        |
 | `DoNotWrite`     | Array of one or more output files to exclude from generated JSON files. |

-If you omit any keys, the CSDL-to-JSON converter uses the values in the default [`dmtf-config.json`](dmtf-config.json) configuration file.
+If you omit any keys or omit the `--config` argument, the CSDL-to-JSON converter uses the values in the default [`dmtf-config.json`](dmtf-config.json) configuration file.

 ## Processing